 \section{Conclusion}

-We present LLaMo, a novel framework that directly integrates motion data into large language models, enhancing multimodal understanding by unifying text, video, and motion data within an architecture fine-tuned for human motion instruction.
-LLaMo demonstrates significant advances in tasks such as behavior comprehension, motion-focused captioning, and interactive Q\&A, capturing fine-grained motion details essential for delivering precise, context-aware insights.
-Experimental results, particularly in professional sports analysis, underscore LLaMo’s capability to interpret complex human motion accurately.
-Future work will extend LLaMo’s framework to various fields where detailed motion analysis and multimodal understanding are essential.
-Key challenges involve refining cross-modal integration techniques and improving efficiency to support broader, real-time applications, expanding LLaMo’s potential in human-centered AI.
-We hope our work will inspire future research on building more advanced human-centric multimodal models.
+We introduce LLaMo, a novel framework that integrates motion data directly into large language models, thereby enhancing multimodal understanding.
+By unifying text, video, and motion data in an architecture fine-tuned for human motion instruction, LLaMo achieves notable progress in behavior comprehension, motion-focused captioning, and interactive Q\&A, capturing the fine-grained motion details vital for precise, context-aware insights.
+Experimental results, especially in professional sports analysis, demonstrate LLaMo’s capacity to interpret complex human motion with accuracy.
+Future work will extend LLaMo to a broad range of domains where detailed motion analysis and multimodal understanding are essential.
+The main challenges lie in refining cross-modal integration techniques and improving efficiency for real-time applications, thus broadening LLaMo’s potential in human-centered AI.
+We hope our work will spur further exploration into more advanced human-centric multimodal models.